halim-abz/netwitness-labs/05-ai-llm/netwitness-mcp-server/README.md

 ```
 ---
 ## 🛠️ Installation & Setup
-This guide provides the steps to build, configure, and run the NetWitness MCP Server Docker image, and outlines the required configuration for related applications like Claude Desktop and Gemini CLI.
+This guide provides the steps to build, configure, and run the NetWitness MCP Server Docker image.
 This guide assumes that Docker Desktop is already installed.

-### **Section 1:** NetWitness MCP Server Docker Setup
-#### 1. Build the Docker Image
+### 1. Build the Docker Image
 Navigate to the server directory and build the Docker image locally.
 ```
 cd netwitness-mcp-server
 docker build -t netwitness-mcp-server .
 ```

-#### 2. Configure Environment Variables (Secrets)
+### 2. Configure Environment Variables (Secrets)
 Set the required credentials and the NetWitness API URL using Docker MCP secrets.
 **NOTE:** Change the IP address and Port for your specific NetWitness environment.
 Common ports: Concentrator (50105), Broker (50103).
 ```